Moving to France as an American

 Challenges: While France is a relatively safe country, you should still be street-smart and mindful of potentially being pickpocketed.

 Like Spain, expats living in France tend to deal with a lot of bureaucracy when it comes to all things visa related.
 This challenge, along with needing to complete seemingly endless paperwork, can be frustrating.
 Also note that similar to the Netherlands, taxes in France are high.
-However, the country’s excellent infrastructure and healthcare are supported by your taxes.
+However, the country’s excellent infrastructure and healthcare system are supported by your taxes.

 Finally, it’s important to know some French when you move abroad.
 Aside from being a sign of respect for your new home, speaking the language will give you a deeper appreciation and understanding of French culture…not to mention make it easier to navigate your home!